 For the first year merit scholarship in Psychology, all first year Master's students (in all areas of specialization) must have a Bachelor's degree final value of 16 or higher to be elligble.
 The values are then placed in descending order, rounded to the nearest hundredth.

-During the 2021-2022 academic year, four merit scholarships were given to first-year Master's students pursuing a Psychology Degree.
-Two scholarships covered 100% of the fees and the remaining two covered 50% of the fees.
+During the 2021-2022 academic year, two merit scholarships were given to first-year Master's students pursuing a Psychology Degree.
+One scholarship covered 100% of the fees and the remaining one covered 50% of the fees.

 Second Year Master's Program